18-2-SKKU-OSS/2018-2-OSS-E4/docs/v2.1/demo-automatic-cloud-migration.md

 Note that it takes a few minutes for the Admin UI to show accurate per-node replica counts on hover.
 This is why the new nodes in the screenshot above show 0 replicas.
 However, the graph lines are accurate, and you can click **View node list** in the **Summary** area for accurate per-node replica counts as well.

-## Step 9.
-Migrate all data to "cloud 2"
+## Step 9. 모든 데이터를 "cloud 2"로 이송하기

 So your cluster is replicating across two simulated clouds.
 But let's say that after experimentation, you're happy with cloud vendor 2, and you decide that you'd like to move everything there.
 Can you do that without interruption to your live client traffic?
 Yes, and it's as simple as running a single command to add a [hard constraint](configure-replication-zones.html#replication-constraints) that all replicas must be on nodes with `--locality=cloud=2`.